How does the MolecuLight i:X work?

 What are the clinical benefits of using the MolecuLight i:X?

-The MolecuLight i:X can be used at the point of care to help you optimize all wound protocols including improved accuracy of sampling, more effective wound cleaning and debridement, as well as helping with dressing and antimicrobial selection.1,3,4,5,6 Not only can it help you optimize these protocols, you can also track how well your treatment plan is working to decrease bacterial load and wound size so you can modify the treatment plan if the patient is not responding to the current treatment plan.7,8
+The MolecuLight i:X can be used at the point-of-care to help wound care practitioners optimize all wound protocols including improved accuracy of sampling7,8, more effective wound cleaning and debridement9–11, as well as helping with dressing and antimicrobial selection4,12.
+Not only can the i:X help optimize these protocols, it also assists in tracking the effectiveness of treatment plan decreasing bacterial load and wound size9,13.
+This allows the practitioner to modify the treatment plan if the patient is not responding to the current treatment plan9,13.

 How easy is the MolecuLight i:X to use?

-The user interface on the device was designed to be intuitive and easy to use, without requiring a technical background.
+The MolecuLight i:X device is straight-forward to learn and operate.
+The device’s user interface is designed to be intuitive and easy to use, without requiring a technical background.
+The device is hand-held and does not require any contrast agents.

-Why does the device need to be used in the dark?
+Why does fluorescence imaging (with the i:X device) need to be performed in the dark?

-Yes, the device is classified in Risk Group 1 and the laser is Class 1 meaning there is not sufficient energy produced to damage skin or eyes in normal use.
-It is advised to not point the device towards the eyes.
+Yes.
+The i:X device illuminates with violet light, which is safe, and not with ultraviolet (UV) light.
+The i:X device is classified in Risk Group 1 and the laser is Class 1.
+This means there is not sufficient energy produced by the device to damage skin or eyes in normal use.
+No safety eye wear is required.
+However, it is advised to not point the device towards the eyes.

 Can I miss the fluorescence signal if there is blood in the wound?

 Blood does not fluoresce.
-It also preferentially absorbs the excitation light thereby reducing the likelihood of (bacteria/tissue) fluorescence being generated.
-Bacteria covered by surface blood may be missed during FL-imaging, but this is rare as most users remove blood during wound assessment (when possible).
-It is recommended that FL-imaging be performed after (surface) blood has been removed from the wound bed and periwound areas.
+It preferentially absorbs the excitation light thereby reducing the likelihood of (bacteria/tissue) fluorescence being generated.
+Bacteria covered by surface blood may be missed during fluorescence imaging, but this is rare as users should remove blood during wound assessment (when possible).
+It is recommended that fluorescence imaging be performed after (surface) blood has been removed from the wound bed and periwound areas.

-How deep can the device see bacteria beneath the skin?
+How deep can the i:X device see bacteria beneath the skin?

-The MolecuLight i:X can detect bacteria at and below the wound surface (typically to 1.5 mm deep).
-When a wound is debrided using FL-image guidance, the clinician may discover bacteria in deeper parts of the wound.
+The MolecuLight i:X can detect bacteria at and below the wound surface (typically to 0.8 mm deep).
+When a wound is cleaned and debrided using fluorescence image guidance, the clinician may discover bacteria in deeper parts of the wound.
+Additional confounding factors such as blood, melanin and hyperkeratotic tissue may reduce the detection depth.

 If you have additional questions, please contact us.